If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Bundesland: Mecklenburg-Vorpommern||Mecklenburg-West Pomerania|

-The Kröpeliner Tor [left, no.2474] is the westernmost of the four large town gates of Rostock's historic fortifications.
+The Kröpeliner Tor [left, no. 2474] is the westernmost of the four large town gates of Rostock's historic fortifications.
 The gate was built around 1270 in Gothic style.
 Even at then it was unusually tall as it already had two storeys at that time.
 It is uncertain whether the gate was named after the town of Kröpelin, about 25 km west of Rostock, or whether it got its name from a patrician family.
 In 1500 the gate was heightened by the addition of another 5 storeys and thus it reached a height of 54 metres.
-In 1847 a neo-gothic front building was added which is also depicted on glass no.2474.
+In 1847 a neo-gothic front building was added which is also depicted on glass no. 2474.
 Luckily, the gate suffered only minor damages during the bomb raids of 1942.
 Out of aesthetical considerations, the neo-gothic additions were removed in 1945.
 After a restoration, which was carried out between 1966 and 1969, the gate building became the home of the Rostock Museum of municipal history.
 The museum was closed in 2004.
-Today the building is used by a historical association (Geschichtswerkstatt Rostock e.V.).
+Today the building is used by the historical association 'Geschichtswerkstatt Rostock e.V.'.

 The ferry "Schwerin" [far left, barely visible] was commissioned in 1926 and operated on the route from